Agate Properties Facts and Great Photos

 Agate Stones Different Varieties

-Although often characterised by concentric, curved or angular banding agates can also exhibit other curious and intricate patterns.
-Hundreds of different varieties can be found around the world and many have their own unique names.
-These often indicate the locality where the stone is found or a particular colour or characteristic.
+Although often characterised by concentric, curved or angular banding, agates can also exhibit other curious and intricate patterns.
+Hundreds of varieties can be found around the world and many have their own unique names.
+These often indicate the locality where they're found or a particular colour or characteristic.

-Agatized dinosaur bone despite its name is not an agate at all.
-The word 'agatized' is simply a description of the process that has taken place because the organic matter in the original cell structure of the dinosaur's bone was slowly replaced with agate.
+Agatised dinosaur bone despite the name is not an agate at all.
+The word 'agatised' is simply a description of the process that has taken place because the organic matter in the original cell structure of the dinosaur's bone was slowly replaced with agate.

 Natural History Museum Los Angeles

 During biblical times agate was believed to have been the second stone in the third row of the high priest breastplate.
 This religious garment adorned with twelve precious gemstones was worn by the Jewish high priest whilst presenting himself to God.

 Agate is dependant on the presence of other minerals for its colour so also occurs naturally in black, white and grey.
 These colours are often not considered to be sufficiently appealing to the wider commercial market so the stones are often dyed.
 The practice of dying rocks and minerals can be traced back thousands of years.
 Agate has long been known to be porous with the ability to hold dyes particularly well.